jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

 # {{ page.title }}

-A few days ago, I received my [SparkleFun inventor's kit](https://www.sparkfun.com/products/12001).
-This kit includes an Arduino and a lot of electronic components such as LCD panel or drive motor.
-And, icing on the cake, it also provides several tutorials to brush up on electronic.
+A few days ago, I received my [SparkFun inventor's kit](https://www.sparkfun.com/products/12001).
+This kit includes an Arduino and many electronic components such as LCD panel or drive motor.
+And, icing on the cake, it also provides several tutorials to brush up on electronics.
 In short, a perfect starter kit.

 The first tutorial is about switching on and off a LED.
 Not really challenging (especially with the 4 lines provided source code).
 So, let's raise the bar higher: we will create a [Morse language](http://en.wikipedia.org/wiki/Morse_code) encoder.
 The Morse language maps each letter and number to a unique sequence of dot and dashes (respectively a short and long light flash).
 So, making the LED blinking, we would be able to transmit a message.
 Sounds more exciting, isn't it?

 ## Configuring SublimeText for Arduino development

 First of all, either you use it or not, you have to download the [Arduino IDE](http://arduino.cc/en/Main/Software).
-Yet, if you try to develop with it, you will see how much this editor sucks.
-No code autocompletion, strange indentation, a not really eye-candy blue...
-Really, I tried to use it for a hour, but finally decided to find an alternative.
+I tried to use it for a hour, and honestly, it sucks: no code autocompletion, strange indentation, too small debug output, etc. So, finally, I decided to find an alternative.

 I am using Sublime Text for a while now, and I looked naturally for an Arduino plug-in.
 And, thanks to [Robot-Will](https://github.com/Robot-Will), I found such a plug-in: [Stino](https://github.com/Robot-Will/Stino).
 To grab it, simply use the package manager, looking for "Arduino-like IDE".